hongyusu/hongyusu.github.io/_posts/2015-05-12-spark-with-python-1-configuration-and-a-simple-script.md

 print("Training Error = " + str(trainErr))
 {% endhighlight%}

+##Submit the script to Spark

-As I already mentioned that running this script is very simple with the following command
+As I already mentioned that running this script is very simple.
+In practice this can be done with the following command
 {%highlight bash%}
 ../spark-1.3.0-bin-hadoop2.4/bin/spark-submit spark-python-lregression.py
 {%endhighlight%}